ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 | **EXAMPLE**

-| Before use ``sign`` command, prepare a file, which content is a seal including operations, saved in json format for signature generation.
+| Before using the ``sign`` command, prepare a file containing a seal with operations.
+The file should be saved in json format for signature generation.

 | For example,